 - Mercs has this done by Varisa and Creed to sneak around the ship during the "Hijack" episode.
 At one point, one of the mooks tracks Varisa by the banging noises in the ductwork and ambushes her when she comes out.

 - To this day, criminals will attempt this trope at any number of buildings where they can find a suitable opening.
-The difficulty they will encounter is that ducts don't stay the same size or shape all that often.
+The difficulty they will encounter is that ducts don't stay the same size or shape all that often — it's common for the ducts to get smaller as paths branch off in order to maintain air pressure throughout.
 The added difficulty of straight up-and-down ducts will see many criminals slipping and falling to become wedged or even killed by the fall.
 Even worse for some criminals is they may attempt this on holidays or weekends to avoid being heard clambering through the ventilation.
 When they become trapped, they must wait days without food or water in extremely uncomfortable positions for somebody to discover them.
 Given that some buildings are closed for months at a time (if not permanently), it's not surprising that several unlucky burglars have ended up dying of thirst or exposure before being found when people finally return and notice a smell, or sometimes aren't discovered at all until the building undergoes maintenance or is demolished.

 - This rather dim female convenience store thief in Edmonton attempted this trope.
 While the RCMP was busy wrestling her boyfriend and partner in crime, she found an opportunity to sneak into the back room and then clamber into an air vent exhausting air from the space above the ceiling.
 While she managed to pick a vent large enough to fit through, she forgot the fact that tiled ceilings aren't designed to take any weight, and took quite a brutal fall (headfirst!) onto a metal shelving unit underneath.
 With this obviously catching the attention of the officers who had just finished subduing her accomplice, the woman wisely gave herself up.